List of color spaces and their uses: YCbCr and YUV

 The analogue YUV and digital YCbCr refer to a variety of linear methods to try to separate lightness from chroma signals in an RGB input using linear combination.
 As the input RGB values are gamma-corrected, such a separation does not truly produce lightness and two chroma signals, but a "luma" signal and two "chrominance" signals instead.

-YUV is originally used in video: as human eyes have less resolution in its color perception, it is more economic to put more of the bandwidth in encoding Luma.
+YUV: as human eyes have lower resolution in their color perception, it is more economic to put more of the bandwidth in encoding Luma.
 The same principle is used in YCC.
 In YCC, separating also has the added benefit of removing most of the correlation between the input channels, therefore providing better compression.

 YCoCg is a version of YCbCr with extremely simple coefficients.
 It results in faster computation, lossless conversion, and apparently better decorrelation.

 ICtCp is used similarly to YCC in video compression, but is more appropriately described as a high dynamic range uniform color space.